-One of our top priorities at Giatec is helping our customers and partners use green concrete which is an environmentally friendly way of building with green concrete.
+One of our top priorities at Giatec is helping our customers and partners find an environmentally friendly way of building with green concrete.
 It is no secret that concrete, particularly the cement in a concrete mix, can have a negative impact on the environment due to the CO₂ it produces.
 There are two reasons for this.
 First, without cement, concrete cannot be produced as it is the binder of the mix.
-Second, manufacturing cement produces CO₂ due to fuel burn which keeps the kiln operating and because of the calcination process.
+Second, manufacturing cement produces CO₂ due to fuel burn which keeps the kiln operating because of the calcination process.
 For every kilogram of cement produced, .81 kilograms of CO₂ is emitted.